 What to Do in Riomaggiore

 The beauty of visiting this pretty spot is that you don’t really need to have an agenda.
 Simply wandering the winding streets and soaking up the charming atmosphere gives you an authentic feel for what this place is all about.
 The pace is slow and the locals go about their business despite the heavy footfall of visitors.
-The main street leads down to the glittering waters of the Adriatic, which are bordered in Riomaggiore by a picture postcard marina and pastel hued houses that appear to have come straight out of a painting.
+The main street leads down to the glittering waters of the Mediterranean, which are bordered in Riomaggiore by a picture postcard marina and pastel hued houses that appear to have come straight out of a painting.
 Salty air swirls gently round every corner and the more time you spend here the easier it is to relax and feel the stresses and strains of everyday life melt away.

 Despite its modest size, there are a few attractions of note in the village.
 All are within an easy walk of the station or main hiking trail.